 Ross Lynch (Jeff Dahmer), Dallas Roberts (Lionel Dahmer), Anne Heche (Joyce Dahmer), Alex Wolff (John “Derf” Backderf), Tommy Nelson (Neil), Harrison Holzer (Mike), Vincent Kartheiser (Dr Matthews), Sydney Meyer (Bridget), Thomas J. Luce (Vice President Walter Mondale), Liam Koeth (Dave Dahmer)

 Bath, Ohio, 1978.
 Jeffrey Dahmer is in his final year at William Dawes High School where he is regarded as weird and a socially isolated loner.
 At home, he is engaged in a series of experiments with dead animals he finds as roadkill, dissolving their skin in jars of acid in the garden shed and keeping the bones.
 Classmate John ‘Derf’ Backderf is in admiration of Dahmer’s disruptive exploits around the school, which include faking epileptic seizures or acting mentally handicapped.
 Derf and two others friends form The Jeffrey Dahmer Fan Club.
 At home, Jeffrey deals with tensions between his father and mentally unstable mother that eventually culminate in divorce.
 Jeffrey begins to drink heavily and retreats further into his obsession with dead bodies.

 Jeffrey Dahmer (1960-1994) was a serial killer of considerable notoriety.
 Dahmer was apprehended in 1991 when one of his victims managed to accidentally get away and was found by police.
 In the subsequent investigation, it was found that Dahmer had been drugging and killing men and having sex with their dead bodies since the age of fourteen.
 He would usually lure them to his apartment to watch porn or pose for photos and then drug them.
 He would have sex with the corpses, eat their flesh, as well as drill holes in their brain and pour in acid or hot water in an attempt to keep them alive.
 He keep severed heads, hands, penises and other body parts as souvenirs in his apartment for years afterwards.
-In 1992, Dahmer was convicted of killing sixteen men and sentenced to 927 years in prison, although this ended when he murdered by two other inmates in 1994.
+In 1992, Dahmer was convicted of killing sixteen men and sentenced to 927 years in prison, although this ended when he murdered by another inmate in 1994.